 What is leasehold land? | Addland

-Leasehold land and freehold land.
+Estate agents in the UK offer leasehold land and freehold land.
 Do you know what the difference is?
 If you’re looking to purchase a piece of land it’s vital you understand on what basis you’re buying, as it can affect your rights in all sorts of ways.

 In this guide, we'll be focussing on leasehold land.
 We’ll explore what it is and whether it might be the right option for you.

 What do we mean by the term leasehold land?

 In the case of leasehold land much like residential leases, the buyer does not become the outright owner.
 Instead, the buyer buys exclusive permission to use the land for a period of time.
 A piece of land's ownership history, as well as its current tenure (i.e. freehold ownership vs leasehold ownership), are all included in its title deeds, a copy of which is normally held by HM Land Registry.

 Leasehold ownership lengths can vary wildly.
 Some lease lengths may be for a 50-year period, a 90-year period or even a 999-year period, depending on the original lease and when it was drawn up.
 When the time limit on the lease comes to an end, it can usually be extended, but this may incur legal costs.